MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-native-windows-8-10-applications/index.md

 **Prerequisites**:

-- Ensure you have [added the MobileFirst Platform SDK](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-8-applications) to your Native Windows 8.1 Universal project.
+- Ensure you have added the MobileFirst Platform SDK to your Native [Windows 8.1 Universal](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-8-applications) or [Windows 10 UWP](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-10-applications) project.
 - Learn how to [create adapters](../../adapters/adapters-overview/).

 ## WLResourceRequest